-The FCA is continuing the review work started by the Financial Services Authority (FSA) into firms' remuneration and incentive schemes, and the risks which these may pose to customers.
+The FCA continued the review work started by the Financial Services Authority (FSA) into firms' remuneration and incentive schemes, and the risks which these may pose to customers.

 In 2017 the FCA published findings of its Thematic Review on staff remuneration and incentives, for example how dealers and finance providers pay commission to their own staff, and issued a consultation on changes to CONC along with draft guidance.

 As part of its exploratory work on motor finance, the FCA reviewed commission arrangements between motor finance providers and dealers.
 Its findings, published in March 2019, showed that the use of some commission products had led to consumers paying higher interest costs than they should have done.

 The findings showed a strong connection between commission that gave dealers the flexibility to vary the interest rate or APR for each customer and higher interest costs.
 The FCA had estimated that ‘discretionary’ commission products of this kind, on average, led to additional costs of £1,100 to the average customer affected, and £300m overall.

 On 28 January 2021, as a result of its final findings, the FCA implemented rules that ban commission, fees and other incentives where:

 - dealers or brokers decide or negotiate the amount of any item included in the total charge for credit for a regulated credit agreement; and

 - the amount of commission, fee or other financial incentive is affected by such changes to the total charge for credit, i.e. there is an incentive for brokers/dealers to change the deal.